petergridge/Irrigation-V5/readme_new.md

 These options change the default settings for the slider to enter time/volume in the custom card.

 ### Zone parallel execution
 This setting allows multiple zones to run concurrently in a program. if set to two, two zones will start and as one finishes another will start.
-If this setting is selected the zone trasntion is not available.
+If this setting is selected the zone transition is not available.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 ### V2024.11.01